wallabag/wallabag/docs/en/user/installation.rst

 .. tip::

     To define parameters with environment variables, you have to set these variables with ``SYMFONY__`` prefix.
 For example, ``SYMFONY__DATABASE_DRIVER``.
-You can have a look to the `Symfony documentation <http://symfony.com/doc/current/cookbook/configuration/external_parameters.html>`__.
+You can have a look at `Symfony documentation <http://symfony.com/doc/current/cookbook/configuration/external_parameters.html>`__.

 On a shared hosting
 ~~~~~~~~~~~~~~~~~~~

-We provide you a package with all dependancies inside.
+We provide a package with all dependencies inside.
 The default configuration uses SQLite for the database.
 If you want to change these settings, please edit ``app/config/parameters.yml``.

 We already created a user: login and password are ``wallabag``.

-.. caution:: With this package, wallabag don't check mandatory extensions used in the application (theses checks are made during ``composer install`` when you have a dedicated web server, see above).
+.. caution:: With this package, wallabag doesn't check for mandatory extensions used in the application (theses checks are made during ``composer install`` when you have a dedicated web server, see above).

 Execute this command to download and extract the latest package: